BooleanCube/stock-bot/README.md

 > Stock trading algorithms using trend-based statistics for the trading bots in the stock market.

 ## DISCLAIMER
 I am not responsible for any profits or losses you receive.
-Use this responsibly.
+Please use this responsibly.
 I don't suggest using this without knowing how it works.
+Be careful with your investments and don't blindly trust the stock tracker.

 ## Support-Resistance Stock Trading Model
 The support and resistance trading strategy is one of the most common and legitimate trading strategies.
 We analyze the company by performing statistical analysis of that company's previous stock price history.
 If we analyze only the last 5 months, results will usually appear in around 1-2 months time.
 The larger the period of history analyzed, the more precise the predictions will be.